 I LOVE Broken Arrow High School!
 There's no harsh Cliques here everyone tries to get along with each other.
 The education is awesome.
 I had to move from here my Junior year to Claremore High School and it really showed me how great BAHS is.
 I will be sending my kids there when I have them.
 The diversity of this school is what makes it great.
 Awesome cafeteria food selection. -2011 Graduate

 Broken Arrow High School is a public high school in Broken Arrow.
 The principal of Broken Arrow High School is Debbie Renz.
-2,323 children attend Broken Arrow High School and identify primarily as White, non-Hispanic; Hispanic; and American Indian/Alaskan Native.
-30% of the 2,323 students here have subsidized lunches.
+2,323 students attend Broken Arrow High School and are mostly White, non-Hispanic; Hispanic; and American Indian/Alaskan Native.
+30% of the 2,323 students here get reduced lunch prices.
 The ratio of students to teachers at Broken Arrow High School is 17:1.
 Broken Arrow N Intermediate High School is one of the nearest high schools.

 - Ceramics sculpture